srenoes/COVID-19-regional_data_analysis_SIR/README.md

-And some figure I created with geopandas:
+And some figure I created with geopandas showing the wave that went down italy from north to south:

 ![Italy animated map until 150320](Italy_animated_map.gif)